KelvinSoo/tp/docs/DeveloperGuide.md

 * `FindCommand` class is modified to accept multiple predicate object.
 * `FindCommandParser` class is modified to parser both task name and date.

-Given below is a usage scenario of this feature using both name and Nric as inputs.
+Given below is a usage scenario of this feature using both name and date as inputs.

 Step 1.
 The user executes `add n/Math Quiz 5 d/2021-10-10 t/18:00 tg/Important` to add a task named Math Quiz 5 and with a deadline of 6pm, 10 October 2021.